NicolasVPC/iom-wikijs-storage/notes/API/create_product.md

 {.is-info}

 we can use `php bin/console make:controller ProductController` to create a ProductController class.
-To generate PHP Unit tests we need the following package: `composer require --dev symfony/test-pack`
+To generate automatically PHP Unit tests template we need the following package: `composer require --dev symfony/test-pack`